Li Peifu

-Li Peifu (李佩甫 (Lǐ Pèifǔ); born October 1953) is a Chinese novelist best known for his novel The Book of Life, which won him China's top literature prize: Mao Dun Literature Prize, in 2015.
+Li Peifu (李佩甫 (Lǐ Pèifǔ); born October 1953) is a Chinese novelist best known for his novel Book of Life, which won him China's top literature prize: Mao Dun Literature Prize, in 2015.
 Li is a member of the Chinese Communist Party and the China Writers Association.
 He was selected as a National First-class Writer by the Chinese government, and enjoys the special subsidy of the State Council.